The Methods of Ethics: Harmony and conflict between the methods

 Most of Sidgwick's 500-page book is devoted to a careful and systematic examination of these three methods.
 In the process, he identifies numerous problems with each method and often suggests clarifications and refinements in order to cast them in the best possible light.
 His hope is that these three methods (duly clarified and systematized) will be mutually consistent, so that practical reason will be coherent and speak to us in one clear, unified voice.
 This hope, he argues, can only partially be satisfied.

 He claims that two methods—intuitionism and utilitarianism—can be fully harmonized.
 Intuitionism holds that we have intuitive, i.e. non-inferential, knowledge of moral principles, which are self-evident to the knower.
 The criteria for this type of knowledge include that they are expressed in clear terms, that the different principles are mutually consistent with each other and that there is expert consensus on them.
 According to Sidgwick, commonsense moral principles fail to pass this test, but there are some more abstract principles that pass it, like that "what is right for me must be right for all persons in precisely similar circumstances" or that "one should be equally concerned with all temporal parts of one’s life".
 These abstract principles, Sidgwick claims, turn out to be fully compatible with utilitarianism, and in fact are necessary to provide a rational basis for utilitarian theory.
 Moreover, Sidgwick argues, intuitionism in its most defensible form is saturated with latent utilitarian presuppositions.
 Thus, contrary to what most ethicists have believed, there is no fundamental clash between intuitionism and utilitarianism.

 The problem lies with squaring utilitarianism with egoism.
 Sidgwick believes that the basic principles of egoism (“Pursue your own greatest happiness”) and utilitarianism (“Promote the general happiness”) are both self-evident.
 Like many previous moralists, he argues that self-interest and morality coincide in the great majority of cases.
 But can it be demonstrated that they always coincide?
 Sidgwick argues that it cannot.
 There are times, for example, when the general good might require the sacrifice of self-interest (e.g., giving up one's life to save a fellow soldier).
 The only way duty and self-interest necessarily overlap is if God exists, and He makes sure through appropriate punishments and rewards that it is always in a person's long-term self-interest to do what is ethical.
-But appeals to religion, Sidgwick argues, are inappropriate in philosophical ethics, which should aspire to be “scientific” in its exclusion of theological or supernaturalistic assumptions.
+But appeals to religion, Sidgwick argues, are inappropriate in philosophical ethics, which should aspire to be “scientific” in its exclusion of theological or supernatural assumptions.
 The rather depressing upshot, Sidgwick claims, is that there is a “fundamental contradiction” in our moral consciousness, a “dualism of practical reason.”
-Our ethical intuitions speaks to us in two conflicting voices, and there is no apparent way to resolve the discord.
+Our ethical intuitions speak to us in two conflicting voices, and there is no apparent way to resolve the discord.